 In Danomics Petrophysics Insights users are guided through a workflow that walks them through a number of modules.
 These modules are located via a dropdown menu at the top center of the window.
 The modules are listed in the order in which a user should ideally proceed through a project.
 However, this order is not strictly enforced and the user can start at any module and can seamlessly move both forward and back through the modules.
-This help article will focus on the TOC Analysis module.
+This help article will focus on the Mineral Inversion module.

 Mineral inversion modules are based on the principle that you can take the properties from a group of minerals (C) and multiply them by their relative volumes (V) to calculate the log properties.
 This is expressed in matrix form as:

 C*V = L

 However, in most cases we don’t know the proportion of minerals, but we do know the majority of minerals likely present and the log values.
 Therefore, we can invert the matrix to solve for their proportions.
 We thus rearrange as:

 V = C'*L

 where C’ is the inverse of matrix C. This simple matrix algebra then allows us to solve for the volume of each mineral (V).
 In Danomics’ Inversion module we seek to minimize the error between the predicted logs and the actual logs, weighting by the confidence we have in that log.
 Danomics’ inversion simultaneously forces the constraint that all mineral proportions honor the requirement that 0 <= V <= 1.
 That is, you can’t have mineral volumes that are negative or greater than 100% although this is mathematically possible.

 There are several available parameters in the inversion module, and care needs to be taken when setting each.
 This section will review each parameter and how it is best used.

 The Zone parameter determines which zones the rest of the parameters are applied to.
 If you only enter parameters for the default they will be applied to each zone in the same way.
 However, you can fully customize each zone individually, or only certain zones.
 Best practice typically goes as follows: